temporalio/samples-php/app/src/FileProcessing/README.md

 # FileProcessing sample

-This sample demonstrates how to how to use Task routing.
+This sample demonstrates how to use Task routing.

 This Workflow downloads a file, processes it, and uploads the result to a destination.
 Any worker can pick up the first Activity.